 - eLearning Center

-UPDATE WEBINAR: To learn more about the new features join us on Wednesday, May 30, for a free webinar, "Genesis R&D Foods 11.5 Overview."
+UPDATE WEBINAR: To learn more about the new features watch our recorded webinar, "Genesis R&D Foods 11.5 Overview."

 The Composite Ingredient feature allows users to create a combination ingredient from averaged ingredient data.
 This is useful for when your ingredients come from a variety of suppliers.
 The combination ingredient can then be added to recipes or menus and will appear in your ingredient statements.